wpswings/mwb-bookings-for-woocommerce/README.txt

 [youtube https://www.youtube.com/watch?v=QTIiZDAtWKA?rel=0]

-== SALIENT FEATURES OF THE WOOCOMMERCE BOOKING PLUGIN FREE VERSION: ==
+== SALIENT FEATURES OF THE BOOKING APPOINTMENT WORDPRESS FREE VERSION: ==

 **1) Toggle between Single Calendar & Dual Calendar** With WooCommerce calendar booking, the merchant gets a chance to toggle between Single or Dual Calendar based on the requirements of your organization.